jerseyjackpot/readme-project/Develop/readme.md

 ### Questions

-If you have any questions about the repo, open an issue or contact jerseyjackpot directly at [undefined]
+If you have any questions about the repo, open an issue or contact jerseyjackpot directly at jerseyjackpot@gmail.com.